 Target Audience: Mental health professionals and others interested in an introduction to psychoanalytic ideas.
+This class is targeted to those new to psychoanalytic theory and/or practice.

-Format: This class will meet weekly online via Zoom.
+Format: This class will meet weekly online for 90 minutes via zoom.
 Learning opportunities are embedded in assigned readings, recorded and live lectures, small and large group class discussions, case discussions, and engagement with relevant audiovisual material.
-The class will be facilitated by a primary instructor who will 'hold' the learning space throughout, offering guidance on how various topics are related and supporting participants' overall learning needs.
-Several guest instructors will present on multiple topics to advance the course and offer participants experiences with instructors who teach other courses offered by the PCC.
+The class will be assigned a primary instructor who will 'hold' the learning space throughout offering guidance on how various topics are related and supporting participants' overall learning needs.